 - Deoxycholate Citrate Agar (DCA): Lactose non-fermenter produces colorless colonies.
 Coliform bacteria if present form pink colonies.

-- Salmonella-Shigella Agar: It is a selective media used to isolate Salmonella and Shigella Lactose fermenter produces red pigmented colonies where as Non lactose fermenter (e.g., Salmonella) grows as translucent colonies (colorless) with or without black centers (Neutral red do not have any role in black color formation, it’s because of action of Sodium thiosulphate and ferric citrate which are also other constituent of SS Agar).
+- Salmonella-Shigella Agar: It is a selective media used to isolate Salmonella and Shigella.
+Lactose fermenter produces red-pigmented colonies whereas non-lactose fermenter (e.g., Salmonella) grows as translucent colonies (colorless) with or without black centers (neutral red do not have any role in black color formation, it’s because of action of Sodium thiosulphate and ferric citrate which are also other constituents of SS Agar).

 pH indicator: Methylene Blue and Eosin dyes,

 - Eosin Methylene Blue (EMB) Agar: EMB agar is used for the isolation and differentiation of lactose fermenting and non-lactose fermenting enteric bacilli.

 - Lowenstein Jensen Medium: Lowenstein Jensen medium is used to isolate Mycobacterium tuberculosis.